AhmedRagabMogoda/Calculator/README.md

 ### Calculator Project Description

 This project is an implementation of a basic calculator using an ATmega32 microcontroller.
 The calculator takes user input from a keypad and displays results on an LCD screen.
-It supports basic arithmetic operations such as addition, subtraction, multiplication, and division, as well as more advanced functions like square root, exponentiation, and modulus
+It supports basic arithmetic operations such as addition, subtraction, multiplication, and division, as well as more advanced functions like square root, exponentiation, and modulus.

 #### Components Used